When a Sensory Sensitivity Throws Your Child Out of Sync

 Unfortunately, SPD symptoms are often misinterpreted as psychological problems.
 These may develop if the underlying cause of SPD is not recognized or addressed early.
 The inability to cope with emotional, physical, and social challenges is often present by the age of three or four if intervention has not yet begun.

-If you are pretty certain that your child has SPD and you want to locate an occupational therapist to evaluate or to screen your child, there are several options: the occupational therapy department of your local children’s hospital; private practitioners in your area listed online; the American Occupational Therapy Association (aota.org); or the Sensory Processing Disorder Foundation (spdfoundation.net).
+If you are pretty certain that your child has a sensory sensitivity and you want to locate an occupational therapist to evaluate or to screen your child, there are several options: the occupational therapy department of your local children’s hospital; private practitioners in your area listed online; the American Occupational Therapy Association (aota.org); or the Sensory Processing Disorder Foundation (spdfoundation.net).

 You may be asking: Is my child’s development out of my hands?
 Will my child become an out-of-sync adult?
 Not necessarily.
 Your child has a good chance of becoming a competent, self-regulating, smoothly functioning grownup, if he or she receives understanding, support, and early intervention.